Using the 74HC595 shift register: You can instantly increase your outputs by 8. For more, just daisy chain extra chips, on the same SPI interface.

 74HC595: A serial input, parallel output, HC series chip.

-• Examine practical code examples here.
+• Practical code examples included.

 Tip: The 74HC595 series chips are useful but only provide outputs.
 If you need both Inputs and Outputs (and interrupts on input) then have a look at this device : The MCP23017.
+Alternatively for inputs only, use a 74HC165.

 You can also string together multiple 595's for even more outputs!
 There are several examples here that show you how to do it.